Rosneft expansion thwarted by U.S. veto on Morgan Stanley deal

 Sources told Reuters in September that Rosneft might abandon the Morgan Stanley deal because sanctions had hurt its ability to finance the operations.

-The fall in its share price and the ruble’s collapse have left Rosneft with a market capitalization of $31 billion, against $45 billion of debt that was mainly incurred with last year’s purchase of oil producer TNK-BP.
+The fall in its share price and the rouble’s collapse have left Rosneft with a market capitalisation of $31 billion, against $45 billion of debt that was mainly incurred with last year’s purchase of oil producer TNK-BP.

 Rosneft shares rose as much as 7 percent in Moscow trading, with investors encouraged by the end of the company’s spending spree.
 The shares finished the day with a gain of 2.5 percent, against a 0.8 percent decline for the broader market.